Charter and Bylaws

 Appendix iii: Organisational Timeline for the Congress

-• The city of the future Congress shall be posted on the APSR website and listed in Respirology and the APSR Newsletter as soon as approved by the Executive Committee 3 years prior to the Congress.
+• The city of the future Congress is posted on the APSR website and listed in Respirology and the APSR Newsletter as soon as approved by the Executive Committee 3 years prior to the Congress.

-• The venue shall be notified to other major international respiratory Societies (including the ATS, ERS and CHEST) as well as APSR en bloc member societies with a request for posting on their websites and listing in their journals and newsletters at least 2 years prior to the Congress.
+• The venue is notified to other major international respiratory Societies (including the ATS, ERS and CHEST) as well as APSR en bloc member societies with a request for posting on their websites and listing in their journals and newsletters at least 2 years prior to the Congress.

-• There shall be flyers available about future approved Congresses at the APSR Congress, APSR en bloc member society and international respiratory society congresses for 2 years prior to the APSR Congress.
+• There are flyers available about future approved Congresses at the APSR Congress, APSR en bloc member society and international respiratory society congresses for 2 years prior to the APSR Congress.

-• A broad overview of the programme shall be available at least 12 months prior to the Congress.
+• A broad overview of the programme is available at least 12 months prior to the Congress.

-• Details of symposia, plenary sessions, workshops and courses listing speakers and participants shall be available at least 6 months prior to the Congress.
+• Details of symposia, plenary sessions, workshops and courses listing speakers and participants are available at least 6 months prior to the Congress.

-• Details of oral and poster presentation sessions shall be available 3 months prior to the Congress.
+• Details of oral and poster presentation sessions are available 3 months prior to the Congress.

-In order to achieve these timelines the following shall be undertaken:
+In order to achieve these timelines the following are undertaken:

-• The Congress President shall be appointed by and from the members of the Local Congress Committee 3 years prior to the Congress.
+• The Congress President is appointed by and from the members of the Local Congress Committee 3 years prior to the Congress.

-• The nominee for the Local Congress Committee Chairperson and Co-chairperson shall be submitted to the Executive Committee for approval 2 years prior to the Congress.
+• The nominees for the Local Congress Committee Chairperson and Co-chairperson are submitted to the Executive Committee for approval 2 years prior to the Congress.

-• Speakers shall be invited, preferably 12 months, but no later than 9 months prior to the Congress.
+• Speakers are invited, preferably 12 months, but no later than 9 months prior to the Congress.

-• Participation of other societies shall be finalised 12 months prior to the Congress.
+• Participation of other societies is finalised 12 months prior to the Congress.

-• Deadlines for abstract submission shall be communicated at least 12 months prior to the Congress with reminders at 9 and 6 months prior to the Congress.
+• Deadlines for abstract submission are communicated at least 12 months prior to the Congress with reminders at 9 and 6 months prior to the Congress.

 • Deadline for Abstracts should be set at 6 months prior to the Congress.